Driving Revenue With ABM: How Target Marketing Maximizes ROI

 But how do you identify these accounts?

 Identifying high-value accounts that can drive revenue requires you to turn to your sales funnel and assess it carefully to determine the best-fitting prospects for your offering.
-These accounts could be your recently converted clients whom you can up-sell, cross-sell, or simply sell another offer.
+You can up-sell, cross-sell, or offer additional products to your recently converted clients.

 For new customers who match your ICP, you can gather leads from trade shows and buy buyer-intent data from lead generation companies.
 Consequently, you can leverage databases of B2B lead generation companies by leveraging their services.

-Additionally, you can look for organizations that align closely with your product or service offering, have a demonstrated need or pain point that your solution can address, and possess the resources to make a significant purchasing decision.
+Additionally, look for organizations that align with your product or service.
+They should have a clear need or pain point your solution can address.
+Ensure they have the resources to make a significant purchase.

 Building Personalized Campaigns